ietf-wg-dnsop/wg-materials/status.md

 * draft-wouters-sury-dnsop-algorithm-update

+* draft-hardaker-rfc5011-security-considerations

+* draft-cheshire-sudn-ipv4only-dot-arpa

+* draft-wallstrom-dnsop-dns-delegation-requirements

-* draft-yao-dnsop-accompanying-questions
+* draft-dickinson-dnsop-dns-capture-format
+    - Some great comments and discussion.

 * draft-fujiwara-dnsop-resolver-update

-* draft-hardaker-rfc5011-security-considerations

 * draft-pounsett-transferring-automated-dnssec-zones
     - There is that Dangling IPR that needs Addressing

-* draft-dickinson-dnsop-dns-capture-format
+* draft-yao-dnsop-accompanying-questions
-    - Some great comments and discussion.
-    -

 * draft-muks-dnsop-dns-catalog-zones

+* draft-york-dnsop-deploying-dnssec-crypto-algs

 ## Needs Addressing